Behind the iconic wayfarer

 Here at Sunski, we’ve taken the iconic wayfarer shape and made it truly functional, so they can be your go-to shades for snow, sand, waves, or just cloud-gazing.
 Why sacrifice function for fashion when you don’t have to?

-All of Sunski’s sunglasses, including our entire line of wayfarer shaped sunnies, are polarized to reduce glare, enhance performance and give you 100% UV protection.
+All of Sunski’s sunglasses, including our entire line of womens and mens wayfarer sunglasses, are polarized to reduce glare, enhance performance and give you 100% UV protection.
 They are also super lightweight, made entirely from recycled plastic, and they’ve got a lifetime warranty.

 And if you break, scratch or lose a lens - those are replaceable too!
 With almost a half dozen styles to choose from, including clear frame sunglasses and tortoise shell sunglasses, and a dozen different lens colors, you’ll definitely be able to find your perfect version of the iconic wayfarer.